-Bali is a friendly, safe and welcoming island and a great first destination for people who haven’t visited Asia before.
-However, wherever there are tourists there will be a few people who unfortunately seek to take advantage of them, so we’ve outlined 5 scams to be wary of when travelling to Bali, Indonesia.
+Bali is a friendly, safe, and welcoming island and a great first destination for people who haven’t visited Asia before.
+However, wherever there are tourists there will be a few people who unfortunately seek to take advantage of them, so we’ve outlined 5 scams to be wary of when traveling to Bali, Indonesia.

 The ‘not included’ Bali excursion scams.

 If you book a Bali excursion during your travels, be sure to book with a reputable provider.
 Booking from stalls on the street often leads to awkward situations where you get to an attraction only to be told that the entrance fee is not included in the tour price, or that there is a new ‘tax’ for entry.

 Often fees will be in small amounts, around £1, to stop people complaining, but entrance fees to attractions can be a lot more so make sure you book an all-inclusive tour.
 We always use get Your Guide for our day tours- to see what they offer in Bali click here.

 In certain areas of Bali, especially Ubud, Canggu, and Kuta, the taxi system is controlled by organized groups who hike the prices up and ban cheaper cab drivers like Grab or Uber from entering the area.
 If you are taking a cheap taxi to one of these places be sure to arrange a return journey- simply ask the driver to meet you somewhere later- or you’re likely to be stuck paying around 300% of the actual cost of the journey.